Content

 PXE features

 PXE (Preboot eXecution Environment) is the predominant standard for network booting on the x86 platform.
-The facilities provided and required by plain old PXE are somewhat archaic by today's standards.
+The facilities provided and required by plain old PXE are somewhat archaic.

-- iSCSI boot - boot an operating system (such as Linux or Microsoft Windows Server 2003) directly from an iSCSI target.
+- iSCSI boot - the ability to boot an operating system (such as Linux or Microsoft Windows Server 2003) directly from an iSCSI target.

-- AoE (ATA-over-Ethernet) boot - boot an operating system (such as Linux or Microsoft Windows XP) directly from a Coraid Etherdrive NAS.
+- AoE (ATA-over-Ethernet) boot - the ability to boot an operating system (such as Linux or Microsoft Windows XP) directly from a Coraid Etherdrive NAS.

-- HTTP boot - boot directly from a web server.
+- HTTP boot - the ability to boot directly from a web server.

-- Boot scripts - avoid complex multiple-option DHCP configurations and just write a simple script to control the network boot process.
+- Boot scripts - the ability to write a script to control the network boot process.